Home Learning is any learning the children do outside of the normal school day that contributes to their learning in response to guidance from school.

 Children will also be set a piece of home learning each half term that is linked to their topic.
 This can be in any format and the outcome may be very open.

 The expectation is that children will read at home at least 3 times per week.
 This reading should be recorded in the child’s reading record and will be checked by the teacher each week.
 If a child has read 3 times a week, they will be issued a reading ticket which will go into a draw to win a book each week and a tablet at the end of each term.
+This will also earn the children 5 minutes Golden Time on a Friday.

 An outline of the content of each topic for every year group is also available on the school website.